robert-hh/Micropython-Editor/README.md

 sometime also supported by the pycom.io ports.
 The method of trying to catch KeyboardInterrupt is still present.

-**2.13** Reduce the numer of derived variants and make the full version the default one.
+**2.13** Reduce the number of derived variants and make the full version the default one.
 Update the documentation.

 **2.14** Remove the PyBoard support using an UART as keyboard/display interface.